Inspectioneering/taskrunner/README.md

 -------------

 Tasks are classes that extend the `\Inspectioneering\TaskRunner\Task` class and must include the public `execute()` function.

+You can make use of Monolog with the `$log` class variable, using standard PSR-3 logging methods (e.g.
+`$this->log->info('something');` or `$this->log->emergency('uh oh!');`.
+Ideally, you should take advantage of the various handlers provided by Monolog to perform different actions at different error levels.
+For example, if the task fails for any reason, you might log a critical error that is emailed to you, while info and warning logs simply go into a file.

 A sample task may look like this:

     <?php